zephyrproject-rtos/zephyr/boards/nordic/nrf9131ek/doc/index.rst

      nRF9131 EK (Credit: Nordic Semiconductor)

-The `Nordic Semiconductor Infocenter`_ contains the processor's information and the datasheet.
+The `Nordic Semiconductor TechDocs`_ will soon contain the processor's information and the datasheet.

 Hardware